sholkojr/kickstarter-analysis/README.md

 ## Overview
 The object of this analysis is to better understand when to launch a Kickstarter campaign and realistic funding targets based on recent data for theater production Kickstarters.
 This report was completed for Louise (the project client) to enable her to better understand how her Kickstarter campaign is performing relative to other similar campaigns.

+This report will break down the analysis of the data (including challenges encountered) and provide a summary of the results of the analysis.

 ## Analysis and Challenges
 The analysis was performed using MS Excel utilizing Pivot Tables and Charts to summarize.
 The data was supplied from Kickstarter via the Project Client.
 The analysis can be broken into three parts: